pureprofile/puresdk/README.md

 Mention the two ways of authentication provided by the library.
 You can either use the authenticatePromise method which returns a promise or the authenticate method which takes as parameter a success callback.
-Failure should not concern you as in such case the library automtically redirects the user to the login page.
+Failure should not concern you as in such case the library automatically redirects the user to the login page.

 ## getUserData
 This function returns the full data of the user in an object.